raminf/RoboNope/README.md

 Disallow: /private/google/
 Disallow: /*.pdf$
 ```
-This means all content is allowed, except for the contents specifically disallowed.
-A known crawler that identifies itself as `BadBot` is completely disallowed.
-And the official Googlebot is told not to search for specific file patterns.
+This means all content is allowed, except for paths that match the URLs in the disallowed list.
+Next, it specifies that a crawler that identifies itself as `BadBot` is completely disallowed.
+Finally, the official Googlebot is told not to search for specific file patterns.

-Obviously, a misbehaving bot could ignore these directives, or present itself as a benign crawler via faking its `User-agent` setting.
+Obviously, a misbehaving bot can ignore any and all these directives, or present itself as a benign crawler via faking its `User-agent` setting.

-With `RoboNope-nginx`, if someone tries to access any page in the Disallow tags, they get:
+With `RoboNope-nginx`, if someone tries to access any page that matches the _Disallow_ tags, they get:

 ```
 % curl https://{url}/private/index.html